GuilhermeVozniak/go-opportunities/README.md

   <img src="./assets/GopportunitiesHeader.svg" alt="GoJob Header">
 </p>

-This project is a modern job opportunities API built using Golang, currently one of the highest paying programming languages.
+This project is a modern job opportunities API built using Golang.
 The API is powered by Go-Gin as a router, GoORM for database communication, SQLite as the database, and Swagger for API documentation and testing.
 The project follows a modern package structure to keep the codebase organized and maintainable.

 ---